My genesis generative art collection.

 color palettes

-I hadn't prioritized the color palettes until I studied Tyler Hobbs various essays on color theory in generative art.
+I hadn't prioritized the color palettes until I studied Tyler Hobbs' various essays on color theory in generative art.
 Finding these essays was a groundbreaking moment for me, as a generative artist, and for this project.
 Once I developed more complex color palettes (and switched everything into HSB), the outputs really began to come together and I saw a lot more potential in the collection.

 The final collection has 27 color palettes, inspired by photos, real life art, and/or other generative art projects (including Fidenza, Archetype, and Edifice), and then revised to my preferences.
-Each palette has ten different colors (except for Black && White) and, because the colors blend together and don't have probabilities applied to them, you can see a lot of variation even within one palette.
+Each palette has ten different colors (except for Black & White) and, because the colors blend together and don't have probabilities applied to them, you can see a lot of variation even within one palette.

 shapes